natebosch/dart_lsp/README.md

 # A note on compatibility

-Development is done based on the protocol spec but not against a reference editor plugin - there are likely t be protocol bugs.
+Development is done based on the protocol spec but not against a reference editor plugin - there are likely to be protocol bugs.